 Barrel, Scope Mount and Muzzle Brake

-Simply stated, Blaser hammer forged barrels are superlative.
+Simply stated, Blaser hammer-forged barrels are superlative.
 The barrel’s chamber, rifling, and internal locking recesses are all created as part of a single hammer-forging process.
 As a result, there’s no need to hand-lap, deburr, or break-in a Blaser barrel.

-Once finished, Blaser barrels are subjected to a gas plasma nitride process, which makes them much harder than a typical precision rifle barrel.
+Once finished, Blaser barrels are subjected to a gas plasma nitride process, which makes them much harder than a typical precision-rifle barrel.
 In fact, gunsmiths have told me that Blaser barrels are more of a PITA to thread because they are so hard.

-The Blaser LRS 2 barrels are equipped with notches which are designed to accept Blaser’s excellent “Quick-Detach” (“QD”) saddle scope mounts.
+The Blaser LRS 2 barrels are equipped with notches which are designed to accept Blaser’s excellent “Quick-Detach” (QD) saddle scope mounts.
 The saddle mount allows scopes to be mounted low to the bow axis.
-These return-to-zero mounts work as advertised: the operator can detach and reattach a scope without losing zero.
+These return-to-zero mounts work as advertised: The operator can detach and reattach a scope without losing zero.
 Of course, there is little need to do this, since the scope is attached to the barrel and not the receiver.

 Most Blaser users will permanently mate up a scope with each barrel, so that caliber changes can be accomplished without re-zeroing.
-A picatinny rail mount (with 20 MOA of cant) is also available.
+A Picatinny rail mount (with 20 MOA of cant) is also available.

 The barrel also includes two screw studs which are what holds the barrel to the receiver.
-Unlike many rifles, the Blaser is not very sensitive to variations in screw tightness: no specific torque setting is required for the barrel’s cap screws.
+Unlike many rifles, the Blaser is not very sensitive to variations in screw tightness: No specific torque setting is required for the barrel’s cap screws.
 The operator need only hand tighten the barrel screws with the supplied T-handled Allen-head wrench.

 The barrels are also fluted in Blaser’s signature style, which is a cut above anything else I have ever seen.
-Note that the fluting has changed over the years: the top barrel in the photo above is circa 2010 production, whereas the bottom barrel is an older design (circa 2000) with more complex machining.
+Note that the fluting has changed over the years: The top barrel in the photo above is circa-2010 production, whereas the bottom barrel is an older design (circa 2000) with more complex machining.

 The Blaser brake is thread-on design.
-When attaching it to the barrel, it the requires manual timing with an allen wrench, which is a three-handed operation that requires two bubble levels.
+When attaching it to the barrel, it the requires manual timing with an Allen wrench, which is a three-handed operation that requires two bubble levels.
 Older LRS 2s used a variety of different brakes, including the Sako TRG brake.
 Mine initially came with this unique brake design:

 There is a downside to the Blaser barrels: they are very expensive at $2,200.
 But Blaser does not pretend to be a value play.
 Rather, Blaser produces high-end gear for discriminating customers.
-These barrels will last much longer than a typical precision rifle barrel.
+These barrels will last much longer than a typical precision-rifle barrel.
 Blaser reps have told me that they do not even know what a typical barrel life is because they have seen .308’s shooting sub-MOA with 35,000+ rounds down the barrel.
 My original Blaser LRS 2 has roughly 10K rounds downrange with no appreciable firecracking in the throat.

 Aside from the straight pull action, the LRS 2 polymer chassis may be the second-best reason to acquire this rifle.
 It is both extremely lightweight and highly adjustable, while maintaining extreme rigidity.
 It is also thermally stable over extreme temperature variations.

 The chassis features a vertical handgrip, which is preferred by European shooters but often derided by American shooters for reasons I do not understand.
-The vertical handgrip is much more ergonomic than a typical fudd gun stock when shooting prone and from a bench.
+The vertical pistol grip is much more ergonomic than a typical fudd gun stock when shooting prone and from a bench.
 The large target-style endcap can be used in conjunction with a shooting bag.
 In terms of adjustments, the chassis offers the following: